University of Pittsburgh: State relations to present day

 In 1966, Pitt was designated by Pennsylvania as a state-related university.
 As such, Pitt receives public funds ($154.3 million in fiscal year 2016) covering about 7% of its operating budget, and offers reduced tuition to Pennsylvania residents.
-Pitt retains independent control, but is typically categorized as a public university.
+Pitt retains independent control.
 Upon affiliation with the state, subsidized tuition led to a massive influx of new students and rapid expansion of Pitt's size and scope.
 In the 1970s, Pitt's football team returned to greatness with a national championship season in 1976 led by Hall of Fame running back Tony Dorsett and continued success in the 1980s with players such as Hall of Fame quarterback Dan Marino.
 In the 1980s, significant medical research in the field of organ transplantation was conducted by Thomas Starzl, establishing Pitt as the world leader in the field of organ transplantation.
 In 1991, chancellor Wesley Posvar retired after 24 years in office.
 His administration is best known for elimination of the university's debt from its 1960s financial crisis and for increasing the school's prestige and endowment.
 Under Posvar, Pitt's operating budget grew sevenfold to $630 million and its endowment tripled to $257 million.

 Mark Nordenberg was chancellor of the university from 1995 to 2014 and led Pitt through a period of substantial progress, including a $2-billion capital-raising campaign that is over three quarters of the way toward achieving its goal and a $1-billion 12-year facilities plan.
 Major initiatives and events that have occurred during his tenure include the construction of the Petersen Events Center, a major expansion of on-campus housing, the growth of the University of Pittsburgh Medical Center and the restructuring of its relationship with the university, and a series of disruptive bomb threats that occurred in 2012.

 Patrick D. Gallagher was named the 18th chancellor of the university and assumed the office on August 1, 2014.